tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 <img src="40_factor_selection_with_machine_learning_files/figure-html/unnamed-chunk-16-1.png" width="672" style="display: block; margin: auto;" />

-The heat map conveys two main insights: First, we see a lot of white, which means that many factors, macroeconomic variables, and interaction terms are not relevant for explaining the cross-section of returns across the industry portfolios.
+The heat map conveys two main insights.
+First, we see a lot of white, which means that many factors, macroeconomic variables, and interaction terms are not relevant for explaining the cross-section of returns across the industry portfolios.
 In fact, only the market factor and the return-on-equity factor play a role for several industries.
 Second, there seems to be quite some heterogeneity across different industries.
 While not even the market factor is selected by Lasso for Utilities (which means the proposed model essentially just contains an intercept), many factors are selected for, e.g., High-Tech and Energy, but they do not coincide at all.
 In other words, there seems to be a clear picture that we do not need many factors, but Lasso does not provide conses across industries when it comes to pricing abilities.

 ## Exercises